 The Audit Committee will meet separately with representatives of our independent auditors, the Company's internal audit personnel and representatives of senior management in performing its functions.
 The Audit Committee will review the general scope of audit coverage, the fees charged by the independent auditors, matters relating to internal control systems and other matters related to accounting and reporting functions.
-The board of directors is expected to determine that all of the members of the Audit Committee are financially literate and have accounting or related financial management expertise, each as required by the applicable NYSE listing standards.
-The board of directors is also expected to determine that at least one member of the Audit Committee will qualify as audit committee financial experts under the applicable rules of the Exchange Act.
+The board of directors is expected to determine that each of Messrs.
+Navarre and Szalkowski and Ms. Moore is financially literate and has accounting or related financial management expertise, each as required by the applicable NYSE listing standards.
+The board of directors is also expected to determine that each of Messrs.
+Navarre and Ms. Moore will qualify as audit committee financial experts under the applicable rules of the Exchange Act.
+A more detailed discussion of the Audit Committee's mission, composition and responsibilities is contained in the Audit Committee charter, which will be available on our website: www.civeo.com.